-In the last 15 months with the arrival of COVID-19, the ‘’Informal Carers’’ have played a significant role in suppressing the virus and supporting the healthcare system.
+Since the arrival of COVID-19, these ‘’Informal Carers’’ have played a significant role in suppressing the virus and supporting the healthcare system.
 When the country’s services were shut down or curtailed, informal Carers continued to care around the clock to ensure that their loved ones stayed safe and happy at home and out of the hospital.

 The number of informal Carers in Ireland is growing and the stress and pressure of it all can be quite difficult to cope with.
 It is important to know that Carers are not alone or forgotten.
 There are several amazing services and supportive networks here and ready to help:

 This year for Carers Week we wanted to shine a light on the amazing work informal or unpaid Carers do, learn more about them, and do our part in raising awareness of these amazing people.

 An informal Carer can be known by a number of names, family carer, carer, invisible carer, etc. There is not a set job description as it is an unpaid role.